Nimaoth/Nev/docs/workspaces.md

 A workspace represents one or more directories of your project.

-Every time you open Absytree it will create a workspace.
+Every time you open the editor it will create a workspace.
 By default this will be a local workspace for the current working directory.
 If you use a session then the session defines the workspace instead.

 There are different kinds of workspaces:
 - Local: This workspace allows you to directly access local files.
-- AbsytreeServer: This is a remote workspace, so you need to run a server somewhere and then Absytree will connect to that server to access the file system.
+- Remote: This is a remote workspace, so you need to run a server somewhere and then the editor will connect to that server to access the file system.
 - Github (readonly): This workspace uses a Github repository to download files.

 For now only the local workspace is ready for use (although you can see the Github workspace in action in the browser demo).